My Dog Doesn't Like Me

 - Bear teeth: similar to growling or barking, bearing teeth is a sign the dog is not happy.
 If they do it to you, they may be doing it defensively.
 We need to be very careful because a scared dog can attack.
 Some dogs may bear their teeth more casually, so we need to be aware of individual dog behavior.

-- Bite or scratch: some dogs may not have learned bite inhibition and will bite us too hard, even if they are only playing.
+- Bite or scratch: some puppies may not have learned bite inhibition and will bite us too hard, even if they are only playing.
 If a dog doesn't like you or feels threatened by you, they may try to bite.
-We need to be very careful in cases like these, especially if there is any possibility they are carriers of disease.
+We need to be very careful in cases like these, especially if there is any possibility they are carriers of disease or vulnerable people are present.

 As we can see, many of the signs a dog doesn't like you are shared with other behavioral issues in dogs.
 This is why it is so essential we look at the context of this behavior as well as their body language.